keelanstuart/Pool/README.md

 # Pool
-Pool, a thread-pooled asynchronous job library with an easy-to-use API
+A thread-pooled, asynchronous job library with an easy-to-use API

 ****